 Dickens’s was a study in abuse of power.
-Dickens’ novels criticize the injustices of his time; but are dedicated to the suffering poor everywhere.
-He pictures poignantly their starving, rumbling stomachs, bare feet, cold lives, empty staring eyes and the fear lurking behind them.
-He says it is all because the mighty ones snatch away their rights and refuse to help them.
-His novels, at a later time, succeed in bringing about some changes in social conditions and criminal laws of England; and above all in the attitudes towards the poor.
+Dickens’ novels criticize the injustices of his time; but, are indeed dedicated to the suffering poor everywhere.
+He pictures , poignantly, their starving, rumbling stomachs, bare feet, cold lives, empty staring eyes and the fear lurking behind them.
+He says, it is all because the mighty ones snatch away their rights; and, refuse to help them.
+His novels, at a later time, succeed in bringing about some reforms in social conditions and criminal laws of England; and above all , some change in the attitudes towards the poor.

-This article is mainly about Sarat Babu that is Sarat Chandra Chattopadhyay (Chatterjee).
-He is one of my favourite writers, in any language.
+This article is mainly about Sarat Babu ; that is Sarat Chandra Chattopadhyay (Chatterjee) – (15 September 1876 – 16 January 1938) .
+He is one of my favorite writers, in any language.
 His portrayal of poverty was lot more understanding and sensitive.
 His characters carried around them their poverty with a great sense of dignity.
-They never were ashamed of their poverty; instead they seemed to feed on the misery mounting on them and eventually claimed out of the heap with composure and dignity.
+They never were ashamed of their poverty; instead, they seemed to feed on the misery mounting on them; and, eventually succeeded in climbing out of the heap , with composure and dignity.

 Sarat Chandra Chatterjee knew Poverty very intimately.

 He did not have to obtain his material from research.
-It was his encounters with life as a country lad and youth that provided him the inspiration, ingredients and storylines for his life-like characters placed in rural family settings.
-He moulded them in his own inimitable style.
+It was his encounters with life as a country lad and youth that provided him the inspiration, ingredients and story-lines for his life-like characters placed in rural family settings.
+All his stories are about the depictions of the various shades of the characters; the characters with their flaws ; the characters that had their imperfections celebrated by the author, rather than brushed under the carpet.
+Sarat Chandra molded them in his own inimitable style.
 The distinctive features and the essence of purpose that he added rendered them larger than life.
 That is the reason his stories have gained such universal appeal.

-His real heroes are not those under the limelight, but those in the corners, the shadows of life.
-They are the ordinary men and women placed within their limited confines battling extraordinary situations with courage and conviction; but finally emerge out of the ordeal with composure and dignity though a bit bruised and looking tired.
-He seemed to believe, One’s true test is in one’s daily life; and in one’s reliability and integrity as a human being.
+His real heroes are not those under the limelight; but, are those in the corners, the shadows of life.
+They are the ordinary men and women placed within their limited confines battling extraordinary situations with courage and conviction; but, finally emerge out of the ordeal with composure and dignity though a bit bruised and looking tired.
+He seemed to believe: One’s true test is in one’s daily life; and, in one’s reliability and integrity as a human being.

 My literary debt is not limited to my predecessors only.
 I’m forever indebted to the deprived, ordinary people who give this world everything they have and yet receive nothing in return, to the weak and oppressed people whose tears nobody bothers to notice and to the endlessly hassled, distressed (weighed down by life) and helpless people who don’t even have a moment to think that: despite having everything, they have right to nothing.